jtsternberg/Google-Analytics-Top-Content-Widget/readme.md

 ## Changelog

+### 1.6.2
+* Update TGM-Plugin-Activation library.
+* Cause shortcode caches to be flushed when the post is updated.

 ### 1.6.1
 * New filters, 'gtc_analytics_request_params', and "gtc_analytics_{$context}_request_params" for modifying the request arguments to the Google Analytics API. (for things [like this](https://wordpress.org/support/topic/uniques-instead-of-raw-pageviews?replies=1))